nguro23/Model_Viewer/README.md

-# O3D - Model Viewer for Flutter
+# Model Viewer for Flutter
+## This package is built on top of the O3D package

 This is a [Flutter](https://flutter.dev) widget for rendering interactive 3D models in the [glTF](https://www.khronos.org/gltf/) and [GLB](https://wiki.fileformat.com/3d/glb/) formats.